Beninix/CSC207-Project/README.md

 This project is a Java-based meal prepping program created to make meal preparation easier.
 It combines several features into one tool, saving time by eliminating the need to search for recipes (especially with dietary restrictions) and the tedious task of planning meals for the week.

 ## Features
-- Add recipes from an API to calendar.
-- Navigate weekly calendar to view meal plan for desired week.
 - Saves recipe to a virtual recipe collection.
 - Export calendar
 - View full instructions and nutriional information of selected recipe.